-With its expansive terrain, checking Hakuba ski maps can be very helpful to understand the layout of Hakuba Valley This traditional ski area is nestled under the dramatic peaks of the Japan Alps, with 10 individual ski resorts spread across 40km+ and spanning three distinct town and village areas which host a range of Hakuba accommodation.
+With its expansive terrain, checking Hakuba ski maps can be very helpful to understand the layout of Hakuba Valley This traditional ski area is nestled under the dramatic peaks of the Japan Alps, with 10 individual ski resorts spread across 40km+ and spanning three distinct town and village areas which host a range of accommodation.
 The Hakuba map starts at the most southern part of the valley and works its way northwards.
-First you’ll find the mountain town of Omachi, home to the lesser known Jiigatake resort and the lakeside ski resort of Kashimayari.
-Next is the main village area lined with a number of popular resorts including Sanosaka, Goryu, Hakuba 47, Happo-One and Iwatake.
-Towards the Japan Sea at the north end of the valley is Otari Village, famous for deep powder snow and home to Tsugaike, Norikura and Cortina resorts.
+First you’ll find the mountain town of Omachi, home to the lesser known Jiigatake resort and the lakeside ski area of Kashimayari.
+Next is the main village area lined with a number of popular ski areas including Sanosaka, Goryu, Hakuba 47, Happo-One and Iwatake.
+Towards the Japan Sea at the north end of the valley is Otari Village, famous for deep powder snow and home to Tsugaike, Norikura and Cortina.
 A shuttle bus system links Hakuba Base Camp in Echoland, Happo Bus Terminal and the accommodation bases with all 10 resorts on the Hakuba ski map.

 KASHIMAYARI Hakuba ski map

 Nestled above Lake Aoki and below the towering Kashimayari twin peaks, the upper sections of this ski area are hidden from view at the base.
 As shown on the Kashimayari Hakuba Map below, there are 12 runs and 5 lifts providing excellent variety and a great spot to ski powder away from the crowds.

 Located immediately above the beautiful Lake Aoki at the very southern end of Village, Sanosaka is small but very fun, and is relatively undiscovered on the Hakuba map.
 6 chair lifts, 8 runs and views for days!